Device > Server Profiles > HTTP

 Objects > Log Forwarding

 Objects > Log Forwarding By default, the logs that the firewall generates reside only in its local storage.
-However, if you want to use Panorama, ...
+However, you can use Panorama™, the Logging ...

 Register IP Addresses and Tags Dynamically